StephenGunn/jovian/src/content/posts/do-you-really-need-a-cms.md

 ## How to Tell You Need a CMS

-Here is how I would whether a CMS is necessary for a project:
+Here’s a basic starting point for deciding if a CMS is right for a project:

 ### Scenarios Where a CMS is Essential